DavidCEllis/ducktools-env/README.md

 ### pipx ###

 `pipx` is another tool that allows you to install packages from PyPI and run them as applications based on their `[project.scripts]` and `[project.gui-scripts]`.
-This is *somewhat* a goal of ducktools.env, except it would build separate zipapps for each script and the apps would share the same cached python environment.
+This is a goal of ducktools.env, except it would build separate zipapps for each script and the apps would share the same cached python environment.

-## Why not use UV for dependency management? ##
+## UV ##

-UV is new and fast, but in order to make the install portable **without** always requiring an internet connection it would be necessary to bundle the binaries for UV for every platform, meaning 16 copies at over 200MB.
-Even then there may be platforms where someone has built Python but not uv.

-By relying on pure python dependencies only, `ducktools-env` should work anywhere that Python works and does not require any additional compilation.
+UV may be used in the future as a potential performance boost and to generate lockfiles for bundled environments.
+However, it will not replace `pip` as the primary installer as one goal is that bundled scripts created using this will run anywhere Python can run.